alG-N/FumoBOT/README.md

 - Adding new features
 - Improving performance and cleaning code
 - Enhancing documentation
-- Reusing small portions of code with credit
+- Reusing small portions of code

 ### ❌ Not Allowed
 - **Copying 100% of the project and republishing it as your own**